0xmenna/bdev-snapshot-service/README.md

 ## 🧰 Install Dependencies

-Before proceeding with tests and manual deployment, make sure your system has the necessary tools installed:
+Before proceeding with the tests and a manual deployment, make sure your system has the necessary tools installed:

 ### 1. Filesystem Utilities